adamduckett/lighthouse/README.md

 You should play around with the above ratios and the ```$lh-ratio``` variable until you find something that gets you hard.

+*Please note: to get the best out LiGHTOUSE you should configure Sass to round to at least 6 decimal places.
+Otherwise some elements may not stick to the baseline.
+Because browsers.*

 ###Vertical Rhythm
 When ```$lh-use-vertical-rhythm``` is set to `true` LiGHTHOUSE will remove default `margin` and `padding` from a bunch of pesky elements so they won't interfere with its finely-tuned-but-sometimes-a-bastard rhythm.